ReconCycle/reconcycle.github.io/docs/user_guide/skills.md

 - **`pddl_loop`**: Updates the PDDL environment dynamically

 ### Class: `LookAtTable`
-Skill for moving a robot with an eye-in-hand camera to inspect a table.
+Skill for moving a robot object with an eye-in-hand camera to inspect a table.
 - **`__init__`**: Initializes the skill with a TF manager and configuration file.
 - **`on_enter`**: Moves the robot to look at a specific table and subframe.